fabian894/appointment-booking-system/README.md

 ## Run the backend project using
 node server.js

-## Run the backend project using
+## Run the frontend project using
-ng serve
+ng serve OR ng serve --open

 ## Database Dump Script
 i have attached my database script.
 Open and paste it on your sql workbench, and execute it.
 It will create the tables